 - Category 2.
 Will call the immediate subordinates and explain to them the task in hand and accept inputs from them.
 The subordinates will have to provide the slides and the script and at times explain all that is written too.
 The boss puts in extra effort to understand the contents.
 There will be a few rehearsals and hardly any changes except for those where the boss finds difficulty in explaining.

 - Category 3.
 You and the entire sundry in the organisation, whether connected with the briefing or not, will be summoned for a conference, which will last for at least an hour.
 Some orders will be given out regarding the number of slides to be made, who will provide the data, etc. The most important aspect covered will be the tea and snacks to be served to the executive and at times even the flower arrangements to be placed in the office.
 The number of slides to be made would be around 40 and everyone knows that there would not be sufficient time, even to flash all the slides.
 The slides will undergo umpteen changes and will never be finalised till the eleventh hour.
-There may be many a rehearsals, but the number of changes the slides would undergo would make them meaningless.
+There may be many a rehearsals, but the number of changes the slides undergo will make them meaningless.

-The final result you all can guess, but ultimately it is the subordinates who suffer, especially in doing unproductive work.
+The final result you all can guess, but ultimately it is the subordinates who suffer, with all the unproductive work.